 Common Conversion Killers to Avoid

-One of the things about conversion optimization is that while knowing what to do is great sometimes know what not to do can be just as important.
+One of the things about conversion optimisation is that knowing what to do is great; sometimes knowing what not to do is just as important.
 Over time, we’ve noticed some common trends that tend to kill conversion rates on just about every type of website.

 I want to share some of those conversion killers that we still get hit with: